6 Min Read

 Either way, their thoughts are strictly about their own personal gratification.

-Some people going through a midlife crisis who leave their jobs do so because they begin to acutely feel the passage of time and think the window is closing on being able to try new things.
+Some people who are going through a midlife crisis who leave their jobs do so because they begin to feel the passage of time and think the window is closing on being able to try new things.

 That dream of teaching yoga on a beach in the Maldives is becoming less and less a possibility, so the drive to make an immediate and dramatic change to chase the dream kicks into high gear.

-- Cosmetic surgery.
-Most thoughts immediately go to women when the subject of cosmetic surgery arises.
-Men, however, also seek to make cosmetic changes to their appearance in an effort to remain youthful looking.
+Most thoughts immediately go to women when the subject of cosmetic surgery arises, but men also seek to make cosmetic changes to their appearance to remain youthful looking.

 The most obvious problem in this situation is that overspending can hurt dependent family members.
-Suddenly dad’s new car or mom’s new chin means that Caleb and Madison can’t afford college.
+Suddenly dad’s new car or mom’s new chin means that Caleb and Jenny can’t afford summer camp or college.

 If these or any other midlife crisis behaviors are occurring, the person doing them will be certain they’re justified in that moment.

-In fact, they’ll probably feel a great deal of conviction about the necessity of their actions in order for them to live a full and happy life.
+In fact, they’ll probably feel a great deal of conviction that their actions are necessary in order for them to live a full and happy life.
 Some even blame their partners for their unhappiness and the need to make drastic changes.

 They may also act as though they pity the people around them who, although being hurt, don’t understand the importance and logic behind what they’re doing.